AIME22bba/plsql-window-functions-Hagenimana-AimeDeDieu/README.md

 # plsql-window-functions-Hagenimana-AimeDeDieu
 #  Problem definition

-Business Context: ADD'S CUISINE is a catering & delivery business specializing in weddings, funerals, corporate events and other ceremonies in Rwanda.
+ADD'S CUISINE is a catering & delivery business specializing in weddings, funerals, corporate events and other ceremonies in Rwanda.
 They operate regional kitchens and deliver to venues.
 Data Challenge: Management needs analytical queries to identify top-selling menu items by region/quarter, track running monthly revenue, compute month-to-month growth for planning, segment customers by revenue, and compute 3-month moving averages for demand forecasting.
 Expected Outcome: Produce actionable insights: (1) top menu items per region/quarter to prioritize inventory and promotions; (2) customer segments for VIP targeting; (3) demand trends for staffing and ingredient procurement.